cinnData/DataSci/Examples/Example - Book recommendations.md

 * `title`, the title of the book.

 * `author`, the book's author, obtained from Amazon Web Services.
 In case of several authors, only the first one is provided.
-One value missing.
+One value is missing.

 * `year`, the year of publication, obtained from Amazon Web Services.
 1.7% of the values are missing.

 * `publisher`, the book's publisher, obtained from Amazon Web Services.
 Two values are missing.

-* `image`, an URL linking to cover images.
-These URLs point to the Amazon web site.
+* `image`, an URL linking to the cover image.
+These URL's point to the Amazon web site.
 Two values are missing.

 The file `book_ratings.csv` contains 1,031,136 ratings.
 The columns are: